joanbr4/react-socket-chat-app/README.md

 # Just Chattin'

-## What can I watch and expected from this project?
+## What can I watch and expect from this project?

 This repository has implemented many things, such as: